-Let us explain this theoretically.
 In such interaction the electrostatic force is balanced by the surface tension force.
-The latter can be calculated by means of Laplace equation while the electrostatic force between the charge and the film can be calculated using an "electrostatic image method".
-Equating the Coulomb and the surface tension forces we can calculate the dependence of h on the sphere charge Q and d.
+The latter can be calculated by means of Laplace equation while the electrostatic force between the charge and the film we calculated using an "electrostatic image method".
+Equating the Coulomb and the surface tension forces we can calculate the dependence of h on the external sphere charge Q and on d.
 We will use the approximation, when the deformation is much less than the loop radius and the distance to the charged sphere.